 I.J.
-Pérez S. Alonso F.J.
-Cabrerizo E. Herrera-Viedma
+Pérez1, S. Alonso2, F.J.
+Cabrerizo3, and E. Herrera-Viedma1

-Dept. of Computer Science and Artificial Intelligence, University of Granada, 18071 Granada, Spain {ijperez,viedma }@decsai.ugr.es

-$^2$ Dept. of Software Engineering, University of Granada, 18071 Granada, Spain

-> zerjioi@ugr.es

-Dept. of Software Engineering and Computer Systems, Distance Learning University of Spain (UNED), 28040 - Madrid, Spain cabrerizo@issi.uned.es
+1Dept of Computer Science and A.I., University of Granada, Granada, Spain 2Dept. of Software Engineering, University of Granada, Granada, Spain 3Dept. of Software Engineering and Computer Systems, Distance Learning University, Madrid, Spain

-Abstract

-With the recent spreading of social networks and digital communities, the Web has a new business model for providing free contentsharing services.
+Abstract-With the recent spreading of social networks and digital communities, the Web has a new business model for providing free content-sharing services.
 Using the power of the masses and the collective intelligence, Web 2.0 sites have created enormous e-commerce opportunities for marketing and advertising.
-Thus, there is still a necessity of developing tools to help users to reach good decisions.
-We propose to manage this collective intelligence with a Mobile Decision Support System (MDSS).
-It allows that users with the same user profile that the potential customer can act as a set of shop assistants that advices him/her according with their own experiences.
-Then, the MDSS obtains a collective advice that helps customers to make decisions related with their e-commerce activities.
+Thus, there is still a necessity of developing tools to help users to reach good decisions in such frameworks.
+We propose to manage this collective intelligence with a Decision Support System (DSS).
+It allows that users with similar user profiles that the potential customer can advice him/her according with their own experiences in their e-commerce activities.
+From user preferences the DSS obtains a collective advice that helps customers to make decisions related with their e-commerce activities.

-Keywords: Group decision making, ecommerce, decision support system, linguistic approach, web 2.0, social network, collective intelligence.
+Keywords: Group decision making, e-commerce, decision support system, linguistic approach, web 2.0, social network